WyattBlue/calc-in-c/README.md

 ```

 ### Compiling on Other Operating Systems
 Any decent C compiler should work.
-Make sure you link a library that's compitable with readline.
+Make sure you link a library that's compatible with readline.